HLTCHKUST/PAML/README.md

 <img src="plot/kshot.jpg" width="50%" />
 </p>

-K-shot results for different settings.
+K-shot (10 iteration) results for different settings.
 Consistency of PAML grows linearly with respect to finetune dialogue number.

 ## Dependency
 Check the packages needed or simply run the command